Capstone Study Abroad Program

 SOCIAL BENEFITS – Capstone is a transformational personal experience for many students.
 Clearly a test of language knowledge and cultural understanding, Capstone is also an experience in independence and adaptability.
 While abroad, students learn to manage everything from different customs and foods to being away from home and making new friends.
 Parents report that their children come back standing taller, confident and ready to thrive in middle school and beyond.

-CULTURAL BENEFITS – Throughout their years at TIS, students experience different cultures through interaction with teachers and school activities.
+CULTURAL BENEFITS – Throughout their years at ISP, students experience different cultures through interaction with teachers and school activities.
 During Capstone, students are completely immersed in the country’s culture, living in what they have studied for so long.
-This experience goes to the heart of The International School’s International Baccalaureate (IB) mission: to help create a better and more peaceful world through intercultural understanding.
-With their TIS education and Capstone Study Abroad, our 5th graders already understand so much of what it means to be a world citizen.
+This experience goes to the heart of International School of Portland’s International Baccalaureate (IB) mission: to help create a better and more peaceful world through intercultural understanding.
+With their ISP education and Capstone Study Abroad, our 5th graders already understand so much of what it means to be a world citizen.

 How are host countries chosen?

 Capstone locations are determined by the Capstone Committee, comprised of 5th grade teachers and administrators.
 The Capstone Committee looks at four key elements when determining where the Capstone program will take place: safety, host school and homestay, expense, and cultural heritage.
 The Committee also assesses information from in-country partners and gathers input from parents and students through surveys after Capstone trips each year.
 The most important factor considered when choosing a Capstone country and cities to visit is the host school.
 Our goal is to develop long-lasting relationships with high-quality, welcoming, engaging host schools.
-The long-lasting relationship between TIS and a Capstone host school ensures a much richer experience for students with many benefits for all parties involved.
+The long-lasting relationship between ISP and a Capstone host school ensures a much richer experience for students with many benefits for all parties involved.